 The weight of the foundation below grade may be neglected in dead load computations.
 The above recommended bearing capacities should be considered allowable maximums for dead plus design live loads.
-The allowable bearing may be increased by a factor of 1.33 for resistance to wind loads and/or temporary eccentric loading.

-Building foundations to be constructed in close proximity to retention basins (within 5 feet) should be embedded 1.0 feet deeper than the stated depths in the preceding bearing capacity tables.
+Retaining wall or building foundations to be constructed in close proximity to retention basins (within 5.0 feet) should be embedded 1.0 feet deeper than the stated depths in the preceding bearing capacity tables.

-Shallow foundations that are adjacent to lower foundation areas must be stepped down so that their base is below the lower backfill materials, and below a line projected upward from the nearest lower foundation edge at a 45-degree angle.
+Shallow foundations that are adjacent to lower foundation areas must be stepped down so that their base is below the lower backfill materials, and below a line projected upward from the nearest lower foundation edge at a 45 degree angle.

-It is recommended that continuous footings and stem walls are reinforced and bearing walls be constructed with frequent joints to better distribute stresses in the event of localized settlements.
+The maximum estimated footing settlements (in situ) should be within tolerable limits of 1⁄2-inch if constructed in accordance with the recommendations contained in this report and a reasonable effort is made to balance loads on the footings.
+It is anticipated that differential settlement will be limited to 1⁄4-inch.
+We recommend that continuous footings and stem walls are reinforced and bearing walls be constructed with frequent joints to better distribute stresses in the event of localized settlements.
 Similarly, all masonry walls should be provided with both vertical and horizontal reinforcement.
-It is recommended that the footing excavations be inspected to ensure that they are free of loose soil which may have blown or sloughed into the excavations.
-It will also be necessary for the geotechnical engineer to verify that the footing embedment depths and bearing stratum adhere to the recommendations presented above.
+It is recommended that the footing excavations be inspected to ensure that they are free of loose soil which may have blown or sloughed into the excavations and that all of the footings will bear upon one of the preceding bearing conditions at the above-described depths.